kief/infrastructure-as-code.com/10-book.md

 </p>

 <p>
   With the third edition, the shift to using infrastructure code to provide application runtimes based on containers and serverless over configuring server images is much farther along.
-More people are interested in coding infrastructure using procedural languages, as enabled by CDK and Pulmi, and there is curiosity about shifting to integrating application and infrastructure code.
+More people are interested in coding infrastructure using procedural languages, as enabled by CDK and Pulumi, and there is curiosity about shifting to integrating application and infrastructure code.
 </p>

 <p>